 "It soon became his chief delight in Rome to visit the Vatican.
 Within the lofty halls and chambers of the most extensive palace in the world, he never wearied of standing before the works of the old masters; and, oftentimes, as he stood there alone, reverently contemplating the handiwork of Raphael and of Michael Angelo, it was only the strange shadows of evening and the gathering gloom of nightfall that would compel the young disciple to leave the silent galleries..."

 Northcote himself recalled the following about his time in the Vatican - then an entirely different experience to what modern-day tourists have to contend with:

-These drawings are part of a group recently acquired in two parts by the Nonesuch Gallery.
-They are believed to be early works by Northcote, likely dating from the Roman trip discussed above.
-A similar work to these further drawings can be found in the British Museum (2019,7015.426), which was acquired from Abbott & Holder (London).
 During Northcote's apprenticeship, one of his tasks was to bid on drawings for his teacher - who was one of the most prolific and accomplished collectors of Master drawings of his age.
 This process likely shaped the young Northcote's eye and directed his preferences, like his master's, towards the Italian Masters of bygone centuries.
 Such affinity no doubt reached its climax in Northcote's first-hand

 Jonathan Yarker, James Northcote's Letters, The Wapole Society, Vol. 83 (2021), footnote (49), "The album of 349 drawings was in the collection of Earl Beauchamp and sold at Sotheby's, November 27, 1975, lot 12, where it was acquired by the dealer Alister Matthews, who dispersed the drawings"